-We’re like most people who enjoy Disney, and own Disney Vacation Club points.
+We’re like most people who enjoy Disney and own Disney Vacation Club points.
 When people hear we are going to Walt Disney World “again” on vacation, we hear our share of not quite supportive comments.
 When those same nay-sayers heard about our last trip, they were even more surprised.
 “Why are you going to Disney without the kids?”
 What are you going to do there?”
 “Why don’t you go somewhere more ‘adult’?”
-Hopefully here I can give you some insight as to our answers to these questions.
+Hopefully, here I can give you some insight as to our answers to these questions.

-One of the better kept secrets about Disney is that it is for adults just as much as for kids.
+One of the better-kept secrets about Disney is that it is for adults just as much as for kids.
 I have traveled many places in the world and this is one of the few places that adults can and are encouraged to suspend reality.
 When staying on-site, I don’t have to see my car if I don’t want to.
 In fact, I don’t even need a car.
 From the complimentary trip from the airport, my luggage magically finding its way from the plane to my room without my hands touching it and jumping on Disney transportation to get from park to park, I don’t have to worry about transportation.
 If I am a few minutes late for my Advance Dining Reservation, they will accommodate me.
-If I don’t want to wait in that line for Soarin’, I can grab a fast pass and somehow I will have a place in line later on in the day.
+If I don’t want to wait in that line for Soarin’, I can grab a fast pass, and somehow I will have a place in line later on in the day.

 Why go on a trip without the kids?
 Let’s explore some reasons.

 Flexibility.
 One of my favorite reasons to go on an adult trip to Disney is flexibility.
 I’ll give a brief example of what I mean.
 We arrived on an early morning flight.
 After checking into the resort and settling our luggage, we strolled over to Epcot via the International Gateway.
 We decided to go left and find a restaurant that could accommodate us.
 We just walked in and were immediately seated in France.
-This is not place we would pop in with the kids.
+This is not a place we would pop in with the kids.
 Later in the day we returned to the room for some rest.
-We met friends for dessert and fun conversation.
+We met friends for dessert and fun conversations.
 Then we went to Epcot and savored a few rides and the Christmas decorations.
-There was no bed time to worry about, no schedule to which we had to adhere.
+There was no bedtime to worry about, no schedule to which we had to adhere.
 We ate what we wanted when we wanted (I’m not suggesting that adults don’t need Advance Dining Reservations at times, though).
 We stayed up late if we wanted and got up early if we wanted (hopefully not back to back, though).

 We’re tall!
 Yes, we are tall when the kids are there, too, but we don’t have to worry about height requirements on anything.
 In fact, on one adults-only trip, when our children were very young, we resolved to only do those things we couldn’t do with the kids.
-Not only was it a great experience for us, but as an added bonus, as the children get older, we have first hand knowledge on when many rides would be appropriate for our children.
+Not only was it a great experience for us, but as an added bonus, as the children get older, we have first-hand knowledge on when many rides would be appropriate for our children.

 We are sick of French fries!
 Although we try to get our children to eat well, the truth is that sometimes on vacation, they don’t.
 We end up eating places that have something for them on the children’s menu, rather than our preference.
 When they are home, we can explore a bit more without worry.
 In fact, we have made a No French Fry vow.
 And we have experienced some great places that the kids would not try or we would not enjoy if we had them in tow.